adobe/ferrum/README.md

 null[Size] = () => 0;
 ```

-The oldest pre-es6 way of implementing just used method names; this strategy is very
+The oldest pre-ES6 implementation just used method names; this strategy is very
 problematic, since two different interfaces may use the same method name:

 ```js